A Nappy Change Method That Relieves Colic

 Nappy Change Method

 Instead of lifting both legs, use the rolling technique until your baby starts to crawl.
 Dr. John Edwards demonstrates and explains it beautifully in this video.

-What is the difference between using the double leg lift to change a diaper compared to when a baby lifts their own legs to suck on their toes?
+What is the difference between using the double leg lift to change a diaper and when a baby lifts their own legs to suck on their toes?